Elementor Review: Can You Build Your Website Without Code?

 The question is not whether code is necessary; most website builders know it isn't.
-The question is whether Elementor is the page builder that's best for your website and audience.
+The question is whether Elementor is the best page builder for your website and audience.

 In this Elementor review, we're going to take a look.
-Elementor has a free version if you want to follow along in the review.
-The free version has a ton of power (as much or more power than the paid version of other tools).
+Elementor has a free option if you want to follow along in the review.
+The free plugin has a ton of power (as much or more power than the paid option of other tools).
 Elementor's paid version gives you access to some page templates and the theme editor.

 Let's get started.

 Elementor makes it easy to build pages, posts, and themes without code.
 Even the free version is more powerful than the paid version of other tools.

 - Edit posts and pages how you like

 - Create efficient systems with your own templates